Tinkerforge/doc/en/source/Software/Brickd_Install_MacOSX.rst

    :target: ../_images/Screenshots/brickd_macos_not_signed_1.jpg

 Since Mac OS X Mountain Lion only signed software can be installed by default.
-Currently the Brick Daemon and its installer is not signed.
-This makes Mac OS X show you the error message saying that the installer is broken when you try to install it.
-For now you need to lower your system security settings to allow installing unsigned software by clicking:
+Brick Daemon and its installer are signed since version 2.0.9.
+For 2.0.8 and older versions Mac OS X might show you the error message saying that the installer is broken when you try to install it.
+To install 2.0.8 or older you need to lower your system security settings to allow installing unsigned software by clicking:

 * System Preferences
 * Security & Privacy